 View the SBIR homepage.

-Through its special education track, the Institute funds the R&D of products to improve outcomes among infants, toddlers, or students with or at risk for disabilities, and products to support teachers (or other instructional personnel, related services providers, or family members) in early intervention or special education settings.
+In the area of special education, ED/IES SBIR funds the R&D of products to improve outcomes among infants, toddlers, or students with or at risk for disabilities, and products to support teachers (or other instructional personnel, related services providers, or family members) in early intervention or special education settings.

 Products for use by or with infants, toddlers, or students with or at risk for disabilities in early intervention or special education programs (including general education classes with students with disabilities) must be designed to improve outcomes in one of more of the following areas: cognitive, functional and adaptive skills, physical skills, school readiness, reading, writing, communication and language, STEM (science, technology, engineering, and math), computer science, economics, history, social studies, geography, civics, foreign languages, general study skills, social skills, dispositions, and behaviors that support academic and other important school-related outcomes (e.g., high school graduation rates), or transition outcomes for secondary students with disabilities.

 Products for use by teachers or other service delivery providers (e.g., early interventionists, guidance counselors, speech/language pathologists, school psychologists, or parents) in early intervention or special education programs must be intended either: